Sales quotes offer inspiration and insights into what sales is all about.

 Figure out what they want first and then decide whether or not your product or service is a good fit.

-If it is, you won’t have to twist their arm to make the sale.
-You’re simply making them aware of how life will get better when they buy.
+If it is, you’re simply making them aware of how life will get better when they buy.

 You can do this in the following ways: